ChakonSukkho/ChakonSukkho/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is CHAKON A/L EHCHEH
 =========================================================================================================================================

-Student Diplomat Digital Infromation at Politeknik Sultan Mizan Zainal Abidin
+Student Diploma Digital Infromation at Politeknik Sultan Mizan Zainal Abidin
 -----------------------------------------------------------------------------

 Basic skills in HTML, CSS, JavaScript, Java, and C++, and is passionate about expanding his knowledge in web development and cybersecurity.
 I'm aspires to become a full-stack developer and work as a freelancer in the IT field.
 He is particularly interested in jobs that allow him to grow his expertise in a friendly, non-stressful work environment.
 With a strong drive for continuous learning, he is determined to build a successful career in technology.